Skip to main content

 A little bit about James

-James has been providing advice for over 30 years and has spent 12 years of this within Lighthouse Financial Advice, building up a practice by providing high levels of service to a wide range of clients with the focus always on helping to meet personal and financial objectives.
+I have been providing advice for more than 30 years, building up a practice by providing high levels of service to a wide range of clients with the focus always on helping to meet personal and financial objectives.

-James feels it is important to spend time listening to the future plans and aspirations of any client, what is really important to them, before agreeing how they can work together to meet these objectives.
+I feel it is important to spend time listening to the future plans and aspirations of any client - what is really important to them - before agreeing how we can work together to meet these objectives.

 Start the conversation